erik1066/fast-csv/README.md

 1. `PHONE` must be a valid 10-digit US phone number
 1. `STATUS` must be one of two values, `actv` or `inac`; all other values are invalid

-We can create an optional validation profile in JSON:
+We can create an optional validation profile in JSON that implements these rules:

 ```json
 {